-Using Superstores data set pre-loaded with Tableau app, I am going to create a Pareto chart to help me find-out the States contributed 80% of all Profits generated for the superstores.
+Using Superstores data set pre-loaded with Tableau app, I am going to show you how to create a Pareto chart to find-out the States contributed 80% of all Profits generated by the superstores.
 (Note; in your own set-up, you'll find an appropriate problem to solve using this technique).

 Once you're connected to Superstores data set above,..

 Drag dimension State to the Columns shelf.

 Drag measure field Profit to the Rows shelf.
-(Note, aggregate level is SUM()).
+(Note, the aggregation is SUM()).

 See the resulting chart,...

 Sort State in descending order by Profit..

 Duplicate the chart.
-To do this, Hold down Crtl key and drag the field SUM(Profit) on the Rows shelf next to itself.
+To do this, Hold down CTRL key and drag the field SUM(Profit) on the Rows shelf next to itself.
 See below.

 Add a quick Table calculation by computing Running Totals for one of the charts.
 See below.

 Add a secondary table calculation to compute 'Percent of Total'.
 (Note, all these table calculations are computed using dimension State).